SpartanJ/ecode/README.md

 *ecode* provides some basic Git integration (more features will come in the future).
 Its main purpose is to help the user to do the most basics operations with Git.
-Some of the current features supported: git status and stats visualization (files states), commit, push, checkout, pull, fetch, fast-forward merge, creating+renaming+deleting branches.
+Some of the current features supported: git status and stats visualization (files states), commit, push, checkout, pull, fetch, fast-forward merge, creating+renaming+deleting branches, managing stashes.
 All stats will be automatically updated/refreshed in real time.
 There's also some basic configuration available.
 The plugin requires the user to have a `git` binary installed and available in `PATH` environment variable.

 #### `git.json` format